 Over fifty ensembles – string, piano, woodwind, brass, percussion, harp, organ, guitar, and eclectic mixed groups – are formed each semester, and all complete a program of study that involves weekly coachings, guest masterclasses, and performances both in school and in the greater Rochester community.

-All chamber music groups take part in the innovative “Music For All” Program in the Spring semester, and motivated and serious students can also take specialized seminars for advanced study in chamber music.
+All chamber music groups take part in the innovative “Eastman to Go” Program in the Spring semester, and motivated and serious students can also take specialized seminars for advanced study in chamber music.

 Eastman’s thriving chamber music culture is anchored by the resident faculty ensemble, the Ying Quartet.
 Many other faculty also bring a wealth of experience to their chamber music teaching.
 Faculty coaches include current and former members of the Tokyo Quartet, Kopelman Quartet, Los Angeles Piano Quartet, Borodin Quartet, New Arts Trio, Peabody Trio, Rochester Philharmonic Brass Quintet, and others.